Stephens lifts Sterling Bancorp [STL] price estimate. Who else is bullish?

 Stephens have made an estimate for Sterling Bancorp shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on October 29, 2019.
 While these analysts kept the previous recommendation, Maxim Group dropped their target price from $36 to $30.
 The new note on the price target was released on July 26, 2019, representing the official price target for Sterling Bancorp stock.
 Previously, the target price had yet another raise to $26, while B. Riley FBR analysts kept a Buy rating on STL stock.
 On July 12, 2019, analysts increased their price target for STL shares from 24 to 26.

-Sterling Bancorp [STL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.08.
-With this latest performance, STL shares gained by 6.71% in over the last four-week period, additionally sinking by -40.06% over the last 6 months – not to mention a drop of -38.18% in the past year of trading.
+Sterling Bancorp [STL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 20.59.
+With this latest performance, STL shares gained by 41.12% in over the last four-week period, additionally sinking by -25.75% over the last 6 months – not to mention a drop of -25.71% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Sterling Bancorp [STL] shares currently have an operating margin of +41.18.
 Sterling Bancorp’s Net Margin is presently recorded at +32.42.